vhaudiquet/ubuntu-project-docs/docs/staging/AA/maintainers/aa-package-removal.md

 Administrators therefore likely one exists.

-Either way, if a bug exists it shall be referenced in the removal comment, which helps a lot for users {ref}`tracking it down in the publishing history <checking-removal-reasons-in-pulication-history>` which will point them to the related discussion and action.
+Either way, if a bug exists it shall be referenced in the removal comment, which helps a lot for users
+{ref}`tracking it down in the publishing history <checking-removal-reasons>` which will point them to the related discussion and action.

 ## Why to remove packages

 (justification-for-removal)=
 ### Justification for removal